edgeguardian/actions-client/README.md

 2. Amazon Linux 2
 3. Windows Server 2019 and 2022
 4. macos-latest
-5. Self-hosted macos runners, requires `brew` to be installed, and running on a user that has passwordless sudo enabled.
+5. Self-hosted macOS runners, only if EdgeGuardian app is not installed.
+Requires `brew` to be installed, and running on a user that has passwordless sudo enabled.

 ## Inputs